Smoothly knotted and topologically unknotted nullhomologous surfaces in 4-manifolds: Proof of main results.

-We discern these submanifolds in the seventh step.
-Similar to what was done in the fourth step, we use the fact that reversing the surgery (\ref{Final Spherical Modification}) as in (\ref{Reverse Spherical Modification}) yields $X(1)_n$.
-Since every element in the set of 4-manifolds (\ref{Infinite Set 4-manifolds}) corresponds to the same homeomorphism class, any two 2-spheres are topologically equivalent by Theorem \ref{Theorem Homeomorphism Spheres}.
-Given that the element in the set of 4-manifolds (\ref{Infinite Set 4-manifolds}) are pairwise non-diffeomorphic, any two 2-spheres are smoothly inequivalent.
+Let us set up the sixth step.
+Fix an $n\in \Z$ and consider the essential loop $l = b\subset T_3 \subset X_n(1)$ that generates the infinite cyclic group $\pi_1 X_n(1) = \Z$.
+We choose the framing on $l = b$ that is induced by the product structure $\nu(T_3) \approx T^2\times D^2$; see Section \ref{Section Spherical Modifications}.
+We do surgery along $l = b$ with this choice of framing to obtain a 4-manifold The sixth step consists of showing that there is a diffeomorphism for every $n\in \Z$.
+This follows from Lemma \ref{Lemma Diffeomorphism 1}, the diffeomorphism (\ref{Final Diffeomorphism 1}) and the argument due to Moishezon used in the proof of Lemma \ref{Lemma Diffeomorphism 1}.

-The eight and final step consists of showing that there is a diffeomorphism for every $n\in \N$.
-In order to pin down the diffeomorphism type, we can modify the argument that was used in the fifth step.
-Lemma \ref{Lemma Diffeomorphism 1} and the diffeomorphism (\ref{Diffeomorphism 2}) along with the diffeomorphism (\ref{Diffeomorphism 4}) of Lemma \ref{Lemma Diffeomorphism 1'} imply the existence of the diffeomorphism (\ref{Final Diffeomorphism 2}).
-This concludes the construction of the infinite set (\ref{Inequivalent Spheres}) as well as the proof of the theorem.
+The seventh step consists of producing the nullhomotopic 2-spheres of (\ref{Inequivalent Spheres}).
+The belt 2-sphere is nullhomologous for every $n\in \Z$.
+Since $\pi_1Y_n = \{1\}$, we have that $S_n$ is nullhomotopic since $H_2(Y_n) = \pi_2(Y_n)$ for every $n\in \Z$ by the Hurewicz theorem.
+The infinite set (\ref{Inequivalent Spheres}) consists of the image of (\ref{Sphere Built}) under the diffeomorphism (\ref{Final Diffeomorphism 2}) for $n\in \Z$.
+This concludes the construction of the infinite set (\ref{Inequivalent Spheres}) embedded in $X\#S^2\times S^2$.